Creative learning zones and participation in discussion nurture a sense of togetherness and encourage skills of teamwork and cooperation.

 - Encourage different ways of thinking

-We can design zones to encourage creativity for learning spaces, libraries and common areas, as well as incorporating these elements into specialised teaching areas, such as Science, Design and Technology and Sport.
+We design creative learning zones to encourage creativity for learning spaces, libraries and common areas, as well as incorporate these elements into specialised teaching areas, such as Science, Design and Technology and Sport.

 Research has shown that all people are creative.
-Creativity is one of the most important aspects of being human and one of the traits that sets us apart and makes us successful as a species.
+Therefore, creativity is one of the most important aspects of being human and one of the traits that sets us apart and makes us successful as a species.

-Create the right environment and even those who do not believe they are creative can produce innovative and imaginative work.
+Create the right creative learning environment and even those who do not believe they are creative can produce innovative and imaginative work.

 The neurologist Alice Flaherty talks about the neural basis of creativity: